Make your money work harder

 Source: CASS.
 Switches made outside CASS are not included.

-Nationwide came out on top for switches between January and March 2025, adding 55,578 customers during this period.
-Its £175 switching offer likely played a role in attracting new account holders.
+Nationwide came out on top for switches between April and June 2025, adding 54,347 customers during this period.
+Its switching offer, as well as its Fairer Share bonus scheme, may have played a role in attracting new account holders.

 Which?
-Recommended Provider Monzo followed with 8,850 more customers.
-While the app-based bank doesn’t often run switching incentives, it continues to be a popular choice.
+Recommended Provider Monzo followed, with 8,246 more customers.
+Although the app-based bank doesn’t often run switching incentives, it continues to be a popular choice.

-HSBC, which includes its online brand First Direct, gained 5,621 customers.
+HSBC, which includes its online brand and Which?
+Recommended Provider First Direct, gained 8,219 customers.
 First Direct’s £175 switching offer likely helped boost numbers.

 While some banks saw strong gains, others lost thousands of customers over the same period.